GoogleCloudPlatform/pastures-poc-toolkit/docs/faq.md

 ### Why are the prerequisite permissions required?

 These permissions are [required](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/blob/v29.0.0/fast/stages/1-resman/README.md) by the FAST foundation in order to bootstrap a greenfield GCP organization.
-Yuo can read more about how FAST leverages IAM authoritative policies to protect the organization and it's resources.
+You can read more about how FAST leverages IAM authoritative policies to protect the organization and it's resources.

 ### Where is a pasture's state persisted?